Beacon Animal Rescue to host yoga fundraiser in Sea Isle City

-Ocean View — Beacon Animal Rescue will host a yoga fundraiser event on Saturday, March 2, 2019, at the Sea Isle City Library on 4800 Central Ave., Sea Isle City.
+DENNIS TOWNSHIP — Beacon Animal Rescue will host a yoga fundraiser Saturday, March 2, at the Sea Isle City Library, 4800 Central Ave..

-The fundraiser titled “Get Down for Dogs and Cats” will begin at 9:30 a.m. and features a one hour long animal-themed yoga class taught by Nicole Crudele, a certified instructor.
+The fundraiser titled “Get Down for Dogs and Cats” will begin at 9:30 a.m. and features a one-hour animal-themed yoga class taught by Nicole Crudele, a certified instructor.

 Registration costs a $10 minimum donation; all proceeds will benefit dogs and cats at Beacon Animal Rescue.
 No animals will be present at this event.